veelenga/jira_report/README.md

 username=username
 password=s3cr3t
 ```
-all those are optional and if not specified will be asked from user input.
+all those are optional and if not specified user will be asked to enter it from command line.

 Period is set by two options `period_from` and `period_till`.
 Both options support [advanced jira searching](https://confluence.atlassian.com/display/JIRA/Advanced+Searching) and accept dates, jira functions, aliasing.
 For example:
 ```
-period_from=-3w
+period_from=-1w
 period_till=now()
 ```
-If those options not specified in configuration file, last week activities will be queried.
+If those options not specified in configuration file, last week activities will be queried (just as in example above).

-See full [sample](example/jira-report.sample) in repository.
+You can look at configuration file [sample](example/jira-report.sample) in repository.